rtous/edcav/api_hands_on/README.md

 The resulting JSON will let you obtain different versions of the image.

-### 6 Accessing the API from a Python program
+### 7 Accessing the API from a Python program

 If you are working with a popular web API, you will probably find a Python library that hides all the complexity and lets you interact with the API easily.
 However, sometimes a Python library is not available or it is not properly updated.
 Here we will learn how to interact with a web API directly, without using any specific library.

-Let's first create a new directory for the source code.
-From your home directory:

-	mkdir drcav
-	cd drcav

 We will use the [requests library](https://requests.readthedocs.io/en/master/).
 You need to install it this way:

 	pip install requests

 Let's now create the program that will send requests to the API (a client program).
-You can do it from the terminal:
+You can do it from the terminal (from the drcav directory):

 	touch APIClient.py